How To Add Related Posts to Your Blog Posts in Squarespace

 As a content creator, this is the ultimate goal!
 You want to entice users into your world of valuable content so much that they never want to leave.

-In this article I’m going to share with you a simple way to add related posts to the end of your blog posts so you too can encourage your ideal clients to stay a while longer.
+In this post, I’m going to share with you a simple way to add related posts to the end of your blog posts so you too can encourage your ideal clients to stay a while longer.

 Benefits of having Related Posts on your Blog